 Gut Health and N4L

-At N4L our meals follow The Longevity Diet, which is based on the dietary patterns of people around the world who live the longest.
+At Nutrition for Longevity, our meal plans follow The Longevity Diet, which is based on the dietary patterns of people around the world who live the longest.
 It just so happens that these dietary habits help support the gut microbiome as well!
-Our meal kits provide at least 25g of fiber and 6 servings of fruits and vegetables a day.
+Our selections of meal plans provide at least 25g of fiber and 6 servings of fruits and vegetables a day.
 Depending on your plan, you can be entirely plant based, pescatarian, or flexitarian so you can pick the protein sources that work best for you.
 So no matter how you’re enjoying N4L meals, you can be sure that you’re supporting you gut-health!

 Research on the gut-brain axis is relatively new and constantly evolving, but the current findings should stress just how important it is to care for your GI tract.
 A gut-friendly diet will help keep digestive processes regular and also help improve your mood and mental health!